 |Grafix Plastics stocks a wide variety of different kinds of plastic film products, in a variety of thicknesses and finishes.
 Please check specific product pages for the specific thicknesses available for each kind of material.|

 Our experts are ready to help make your job easy!
-Please contact us with your requirements today by clicking the Start An Inquiry button.
+Please contact us with your requirements today by starting an inquiry.